MrPowers/cali/guides/mac.md

 # Mac Setup

-The default shell has been changed from Bash to ZSH as of macOS Catalina.
-All commands in this guide use the `~/.zshrc` file instead of the `~/.bash_profile`.

-Set trackpad sensitivity to max.
+Set trackpad sensitivity to the highest sensitivity you can handle (I set it to max).
 Enable touch click.
 These are in System Preferences => Trackpad.

 Remove all icons from your dock (you can add back the ones you want later).